ricardobranco777/docker-volumes.sh/README.md

 # Save the volumes (use ".tar.gz" if you want compression)
 docker-volumes.sh $CONTAINER save $CONTAINER-volumes.tar

-# Copy image and volumes to another host
+# Copy volumes to another host
-scp $CONTAINER.tar $CONTAINER-volumes.tar $USER@$HOST:
+scp $CONTAINER-volumes.tar $USER@$HOST:

 ### On the other host:

-# Create container with the same options used by the previous container
+# Create container with the same options used in the previous container
 docker create --name $CONTAINER [<PREVIOUS CONTAINER OPTIONS>] $CONTAINER

 # Load the volumes